jcaillon/valet/tests.d/extensions-init/results.approved.md

 L lib-valet.md
 ```

-### ✅ Testing extensions init with git/code in PATH, on linux, outside the ext directory but registered
+### ✅ Testing extensions init with code in PATH, on linux, outside the ext directory but registered

 ❯ `extensionsInit`